Internal Links

 September 8th 2006.
 But at least I had four 'retired' years at home with her.
 For that luck, I will always be grateful.
 I have written a

 full tribute to my Mum.
 There is a link on this page.
-I miss her every day.
-The pain of her loss does not diminish, but I can

 I have always been a single man, and thank goodness for that.
 From

-what I have seen of 90% of modern marriages they are a religious or business pact between two
+what I have seen of 80% of modern marriages they are a religious or business pact between two

 people who agree to stress each other up for life, often just because two salaries pay the bills.
 After the naive early years